-The Behaviour Change Sector Group (BCSG) decided to take this on as a project.
-On behalf of the BCSG, Sunshine Yates undertook a literature review and found that much of the available information on food waste in New Zealand was out-of-date and based on small sample sizes.
+An initial literature review into household food waste was undertaken in 2013 and found that much of the available information on food waste in New Zealand was out-of-date and based on small sample sizes.
 This research can be viewed here.
-As a result, the BCSG group concluded there was not sufficient information to base a behaviour change campaign on.
-The BCSG group approached WRAP who designed the Love Food Hate Waste campaign for permission to use their research methodology.
+WRAP who designed the Love Food Hate Waste campaign in the UK was approached for permission to use their research methodology.
 This enabled research undertaken in New Zealand to be comparable with data collected in the UK.

 Otago University funded a summer internship to trial WRAP’s methodology and conducted food waste audits, surveys and kitchen diaries with the assistance of Dunedin City Council and EnviroWaste .
 The technical working group then further refined and developed the research methodology, using the information provided by Otago University.
 The actual research began in March 2014 and was completed in March 2015.

 Three types of research were undertaken, these were: